-In particular, the portraiture scattered throughout the People and Beauty & Fashion sections really shines.
-With fascinating conceptual shots mixed in among straightforward head shots, it’s easy to find something that fits your style.
+In particular, the portraiture scattered throughout the People and Beauty & Fashion sections really shine.
+With fascinating conceptual shots mixed in among straightforward headshots, it’s easy to find something that fits your style.
 Because of this, they’re easy to incorporate into advertisements and marketing campaigns, presentations, or blog posts.

 Dynamic Environment Shots

-While there’s plenty of clean-cut studio portraits scattered throughout the archives, there’s also quite a few shots that incorporate dynamic environments.
-If you’re looking for photographs that tells an full-fledged story within a single frame, you won’t be disappointed.
+While there’s plenty of clean-cut studio portraits scattered throughout the archives, there are also quite a few shots that incorporate dynamic environments.
+If you’re looking for photographs that tell a full-fledged story within a single frame, you won’t be disappointed.

 The site has plenty to offer outside of portraiture as well.
 Another area in which Storyblocks stacks up to the competition is it’s extensive still life selection.